wlchin/SampleExplorer/README.md

 ## Modifying searches using different expansion strategies

 By default, BioRAG will perform semantic search, followed by transcriptomic expansion.
-However, this search strategy can be modified to use only semantic search alone (perfoming the expansion step using semantic similiarity).
+However, this search strategy can be modified.
+For instance, one can use semantic search, followed by perfoming the expansion step using semantic similiarity.
+In this case, the transcriptome vector store is not queried.

 The "seed" and "expand" parameters accepts either "transcriptome" or "semantic" as options.

 1. Example 1 - perform semantic search, followed by transcriptome expansion.